sahthevandal/CSAwesome/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

 .. note::

    Strings are **immutable** which means that they can't change.
-Anything that you do to modify a string (like creating a substring or appending strings) returns a new string.
+Anything that you do that might seem like it’s modifying a string (like creating a substring or appending strings) actually has to return a new string since the original string can’t be changed.

 |Exercise| **Check your understanding**